LPN to BSN

 Two essay questions, included in the application, must be answered prior to submitting the application.
 You are encouraged to work on the essay in a separate word processing program and then copy and paste your response into the application.

-*If you are applying for early action and completing prerequisite courses in autumn semester, you are required to submit updated transcripts by January 9, 2026.
+- Early-action applicants: If you are completing prerequisite courses in the autumn semester, submit updated transcripts by Jan.
+9, 2026.

 Contact